-5.5 In developing the Draft Plan, three different potential strategic approaches were considered and appraised.
+- 5.6 In developing the Plan, three different potential strategic approaches were considered and appraised.
 They were called 'Local Living', 'Connecting Economic Centres' and 'Protecting Places and Communities'.
-Of the three overarching strategies, a version of the 'Local Living' strategy

-- was amended to improve its performance for the economy, and this was selected and has informed the development of the vision and objectives. - 5.6 The original Local Living approach included a focus on reducing the need to travel and prioritising interventions in areas of short distance trips such as larger settlements.
+Of the three overarching strategies, a version of the 'Local Living' strategy was amended to improve its performance for the economy, and this was selected and has informed the development of the vision and objectives. - 5.7 The original Local Living approach included a focus on reducing the need to travel by car and prioritising active travel and shared transport interventions in areas of short distance trips such as larger settlements.
 As a result, the expected outcomes are a significant decrease in fossil fuel car mode share (replaced to some extent with electric vehicles) as well as a decrease in trip length and frequency.
-As a result of interventions, the active travel and bus mode shares will increase. - 5.7 The modified Local Living approach additionally incorporated targeted measures to improve some strategic road and rail and urban bus infrastructure linked to planned strategic growth that improved performance of the strategy against the economic objectives without substantially changing the impacts on the environmental and social objectives.
+As a result of interventions, the active travel and bus mode shares are expected to increase. - 5.8 The modified Local Living approach additionally incorporated targeted measures to improve some strategic road and rail and urban bus infrastructure linked to planned strategic growth.
+This improved performance of the strategy against the economic objectives without substantially changing the impacts on the environmental and social objectives.